haldorj/zero/README.md

 The initial motivation for starting the project was to learn the Vulkan API by implementing a Vulkan renderer alongside an OpenGL renderer.

-Below is a video showcasing the development of the project, and some of the main features that were implimented.
+Below is a video showcasing the development of the project, and some of the main features that were implemented.

 https://github.com/user-attachments/assets/40a32017-76d1-4368-88ec-305903ebf882